Last Updated: January 1, 2023

 Data Transfer

-We may transfer, process and store personal data we collect through our services in centralized databases and with service providers located in the U.S. The U.S. may not have the same data protection framework as the country from which you may be using our services.
-When we transfer personal data to the U.S., we will protect it as described in this Privacy Policy.
+We may transfer, process and store personal information we collect through our services in centralized databases and with service providers located in the U.S. The U.S. may not have the same data protection framework as the country from which you may be using our services.
+When we transfer personal information to the U.S., we will protect it as described in this Privacy Policy.

 Changes To Our Privacy Policy

 It is our policy to post any changes we make to our privacy policy on this page.
-If we make material changes to how we treat our users’ personal data, we will notify you by email to the primary email address specified in your account, through a notice on the Website home page, or both.
+If we make material changes to how we treat our users’ personal information, we will notify you by updating this Privacy Policy.
 The date the privacy policy was last revised is identified at the top of the page.
-You are responsible for ensuring we have an up-to-date active and deliverable email address for you, and for periodically visiting our Website and this privacy policy to check for any changes.
+Please periodically visit our Website and this privacy policy to check for any changes.

 Contact Us

-For any requests under this privacy policy, or should you have any questions about our organization or privacy policy please contact us at: Attn: Legal, Woodruff Sawyer, 50 California Street, Floor 12, San Francisco, CA 94111, call us at (877) 334-5140 , email us at privacy@woodruffsawyer.com or fill out our privacy request form.
+For any requests under this privacy policy, or should you have any questions about our organization or privacy policy please contact us at: Attn: Legal, Woodruff Sawyer, 50 California Street, Floor 12, San Francisco, CA 94111, email us at privacy@woodruffsawyer.com or fill out our privacy request form